 Stretch codes have emerged as a promising solution that jurisdictions can use to drive better energy performance in the built environment through energy codes and set a long term vision for efficiency stringency in buildings further into the future.
 Stretch codes offer a critical lever for cities and states that understand their approach to developing local energy codes must change.
-Stretch codes accelerate the pace of national code development through incremental improvements every three years.
-Instead, stretch codes allow jurisdictions to set a vision for greater energy savings in buildings and plan to realize that vision over a series of code development cycles.
+They accelerate the pace of national code development through incremental improvements every three years by setting the vision for greater energy savings in buildings and plan to realize that vision over a series of code development cycles.
 They go above and beyond national building energy codes and give builders guidance to achieve far greater energy savings and put new construction on the path to becoming ultra-low energy or even zero energy projects.

-This week, New Buildings Institute released a model stretch energy code that targets 20% better efficiency than current national building energy codes.
-The new 20% Stretch Code offers jurisdictions a set of energy-saving building strategies that cover design aspects such as envelope, mechanical, water heating, lighting and plug loads.
+This week, New Buildings Institute released model stretch energy code measures that target 20% better efficiency than current national building energy codes.
+The new 20% Stretch Code Provisions offer jurisdictions a set of energy-saving building strategies that cover design aspects such as envelope, mechanical, water heating, lighting and plug loads.

 Several cities and states have already adopted similar stretch codes, such as the states of Massachusetts and New York, and the cities of Boulder, CO, and Santa Monica and Palo Alto, CA. In Boston, where Greenbuild is being held this year, the city participates in Massachusetts’ Green Communities program — a statewide initiative that provides technical and financial assistance to cities that commit to following the state’s stretch code for new construction.
 Massachusetts was one of the first states in the U.S. to implement a stretch code, and to date, more than 180 Massachusetts cities and towns, including Boston, are participating in the program.